StacyKioko/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 14-Owner and group:chown vincent:staff *: The script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

 Task 15-Symbolic links:chown -h staff:vincent _hello: The script changes the owner and the group owner of _hello to vincent and staff respectively.

+Task 16-If only:chown --from=guillaume betty hello: The script changes the owner of the file hello to betty only if it is owned by the user guillaume